German union says Ryanair pilots vote to strike over pay

-BERLIN — A German labor union says pilots at budget airline Ryanair have voted to stage a strike unless a dispute over pay is resolved in the coming days.
+BERLIN — German pilots at budget airline Ryanair have voted to strike unless a dispute over pay is resolved in the coming days.

-The union, Vereinigung Cockpit, said Monday that 96 percent of pilots voted in favor of industrial action.
+The Vereinigung Cockpit labor union said Monday that 96 percent of the Ryanair pilots who voted supported the work stoppage.

-It accused the airline of “playing for time” in talks since January with pilots over a collective pay agreement.
+It accused the airline of “playing for time” in talks since January on a collective pay agreement.

 The union said it is “offering Ryanair a final deadline to submit a workable proposal by Aug.
 6, 2018.”

-Europe’s second biggest airline by passenger numbers didn’t immediately respond to a request for comment.

-A strike next week would affect thousands of German passengers returning from summer holidays.
+A strike next week would coincide with the end of summer holidays in parts of Germany.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.